applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 #### 2. Add headers

-We require to append only two headers:
+Here is the place where we will use the generated secret key.
+So, we require to append only two headers:

 1. `x-api-key: your-secret-key`
 2. `Content-Type: application/json`

 #### 3. Submit feedback

-Prepare your request, add body and headers and use POST method to `https://api-public.applysis.io`
+Prepare your request, add body, headers and POST it to `https://api-public.applysis.io`

+**N.B** If you are going to submit feedback from Apple systems, we have prepared [Swift Package](c-ios-sdk.md) supporting iOS, OSX, WatchOS and TVOS, which eases the submission process.

 ## Limitations

 -   You can not submit more than 50 feedbacks at a single request.
 -   With the current plans, you can submit maximum 2000 feedbacks in a month.
+If you wish you increase the amount, please [reach out](mailto:contact@applysis.io) us.
 -   `text` field can not be `null` nor empty.

 For any issues or technical difficulties, please [reach out](mailto:contact@applysis.io) us.